farzane202/Clothes-websites-/README.md

 How to Run
-Install XAMPP or WAMP (or any PHP + MySQL local server) Open phpMyAdmin and create a new database, for example clothing_store Import the file clothing_store from the ZIP into the new database Open the website in your browser
+Install XAMPP or WAMP (or any PHP + MySQL local server) Open phpMyAdmin and create a new database, for example clothing_store Import the file clothing_store into the new database Open the website in your browser